Isaaczhong7/690U_Final_Project/README.md

 | DGEB baseline | 0.4453 | 0.3937 | 0.3937 |
 | BLAST Top-1 homology baseline | 0.9718 | 0.9537 | 0.9671 |

-Note: The BLAST result is reported on covered test samples with valid sequence-similarity hits under the selected E-value threshold.
+Note: The BLAST result is reported on covered test samples *ONLY* with valid sequence-similarity hits under the selected E-value threshold.

 ## Repository Structure